foxfabi/grav-plugin-leaflet-address/README.md

 **Leaflet Address** is a [Grav CMS](http://github.com/getgrav/grav) Plugin thats add the ability to easily embed a leaflet map to display an address with a marker.

-At the moment the following map provider are available:

-* OpenStreetMap Mapnik
-* Esri WorldStreetMap
-* CartoDB Voyager

 ## Installation

  * Download the zip version of this repository from [GitHub](https://github.com/foxfabi/grav-plugin-leaflet-address).